 Pennsylvania Dutch Country is full of family-style hotels, motels and campsites like Circle M. In Lancaster, Willow Valley Resort has three pools, an indoor water playground, and family activities.
 There is a good restaurant and bakery on premises.
 Other establishments are not lacking in this part of the world.
 Many, like Miller’s or Kate’s Amish Cooking, offer huge portions of hearty local favorites, like biscuits, shoofly pie and chicken and dumplings.

 Day 3: Lancaster to Gettysburg – 55 Miles

 Few places in America can rival Gettysburg in terms of importance in Civil War history.
 Its strategic location led to the town’s involvement in one of the bloodiest and most significant battles in the War Between the States.
 Leaving Lancaster, you will once again connect with Route 30 towards Gettysburg; the distance is a relatively short 55 miles.

 The vast park covers 31 miles of marked avenues, and includes 1,300 monuments and markers and three observation towers.
-It has been preserved to allow visitors to try and understand the trials that the soldiers endured during this brief and all too bloody battle.
+It has been preserved to allow visitors to try and understand the trials that the soldiers endured during this all too bloody battle.

 Civil War buffs can and do spend weeks exploring the battlefields, some making annual pilgrimages to the site, but much can be understood about the Civil War from even a short visit.
 You can wander and discover the battlefields on your own, or book a private tour at the Visitors Center.

-The area has no lack of motels, hotels and campsites that cater to families and family-friendly restaurants abound.
+The area has no lack of motels, inns or hotels that cater to families and family-friendly restaurants abound.
 There are several miniature golf courses in town, so it is not purely military history and battlefields.
 A good time can be had by families who are not particularly drawn to historical sites of this sort and you’ll be delighted how much fun gaining knowledge of this important period of American history can be.